shakebugs/shake-docs/docs/android/configuration-and-data/manage-sensitive-data.md

 ## Notification events
-If your app notifications contain sensitive data, use the `Shake.setNotificationEventsFilter()` method to obfuscate only the sensitive parts of those notifications, or to entirely prevent certain notifications from being logged.
+If your app notifications contain sensitive data, use the `Shake.setNotificationEventsFilter()` method to fully or partially obfuscate those notifications.

-For example, if you'd like to obfuscate the description of the notification event that contains e-mail, do this:
+For example, if you'd like to obfuscate the description of the notification event that contains an email, do this:

 <Tabs
 groupId="android"